 From swimming to paddle boarding, to kayaking, there’s plenty to do in Austin in July.

 Once the sun goes down, get yourself some Texas BBQ and find a spot for cocktails and great music.

 8. August – Paris

 Yes, it’s true, lots of restaurants and shops close in August while Parisians take their vacations.

 But you know what is open in August in Paris?
-The Eiffel Tower, the Sacre Couer, the Notre Dame Cathedral, and just about everything else you might want to visit if you’ve never been to Paris.
+The Eiffel Tower, the Sacre Couer, the Notre Dame Cathedral, and just about all the other Paris experiences you’ve been wanting to have.

 Take advantage of the city while all the locals are out of town.